Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Prairie Capital Management

-Prairie Capital Management is the No. 1 firm on our list of the top-rated financial advisors in Kansas City.
+Prairie Capital Management is the next firm on our list of the top-rated financial advisors in Kansas City.
 Its clients are mostly high-net-worth individuals, with the rest being pooled investment vehicles, charitable organizations and businesses.
 The firm doesn't use an asset minimum, but rather a $30,000 minimum annual fee for new clients.
 As a result, a client would need to have $3 million in assets under management (AUM) in order to receive advisory services for the standard asset-based fee of 1%.

+The firm's services include creating investment policy statements, conducting asset allocation studies, selecting and monitoring investment managers and funds, and managing accounts on a discretionary or non-discretionary basis.
 The staff includes advisors with certified public accountant (CPA), chartered financial analyst (CFA) and certified trust and financial advisor (CFTA) designations.
 With more than $6.6 billion in assets under management (AUM), Prairie Capital Management manages more money than all other firms on this list combined.

 Prairie Capital employs a comprehensive investment strategy that includes investment charting, fundamental analysis, technical analysis and cyclical analysis.
 For accounts utilizing a multi-manager, multi-strategy approach, Prairie Capital conducts quarterly evaluations of investment managers, analyzing their performance and style index results.
 The firm’s process involves direct contact with managers, reviewing their materials and holding personal meetings with key principals and portfolio managers.